Eric Musselman: Player development

 Kevin Martin, who played for Musselman with the Sacramento Kings in 2006–07, told NBA.com that Musselman helped him learn how to draw more fouls.
 According to Martin, Musselman "saw how teams were playing me and how they got up into me and told me to start absorbing that contact.
 He said I could score a lot more points in this league if I got to the free throw line.
 He put an emphasis on me night in night out with that part of the game.
 He was always pounding it into me and it paid off."

 In a May 9, 2013, article by CBSSports.com college basketball writer Gary Parrish, Arizona State guard Jahii Carson credited Musselman with helping him develop as a player.
 "Coach Muss is a great guy with a lot of knowledge because he's coached a lot of great players", said Carson.
 "He's given me a lot of great advice … about what NBA people are looking for, about how NBA guys don't take days off, how they're always in the gym doing conditioning or something, always trying to better their games.
 A guy like me?
 I didn't know anything like that having never been around the NBA game.
 So, he's somebody who has helped me."

 During the 2013–14 season, Musselman worked with Arizona State center Jordan Bachynski, helping the 7-foot-2 senior with his footwork.
 After the season, Bachynski earned Pac-12 Defensive Player of the Year honors.

-Move to the college ranks

-In October 2007, ESPN reported that Musselman had a desire to coach at the collegiate level.
-According to Andy Katz, senior college basketball writer for ESPN.com, "Musselman wants to coach in college and is starting the process of getting his name out among search committees so that he's a viable candidate in March."

-In late December 2007, FOX Sports reported that Musselman was a likely candidate to replace 71-year-old Eddie Sutton at the University of San Francisco after this season.
-In January 2008, his name surfaced in press reports surrounding the head coaching position at Oregon State.
-In March 2008, Musselman's name surfaced in published reports about the California and Loyola Marymount head coaching positions.